What's an insurance declarations page?

 All cars covered by your auto insurance policy are listed on your declarations page.
 These are identified by make, model, year, and VIN.

-Your auto insurance policy may consist of several different types of coverage.
+Your policy may consist of several different types of car insurance coverages.
 If you've chosen different types and amounts of coverage for each vehicle, your declarations page can help you keep them straight.

 Auto insurance premiums are a sum of the individual costs of each coverage you've selected.
-Your declarations page breaks this down to show how much you're paying for every coverage type, driver, and vehicle.
-If you're eligible for certain discounts, you'll see those listed, too.
+Your declarations page breaks this down to show how much you're paying for every coverage type and vehicle.
+If you're eligible for certain car insurance discounts, you'll see those listed, too.

 Can I show my auto insurance declarations page if I'm pulled over?

-Your declarations page should never be used as proof of insurance.
+Your declarations page generally should not be used as proof of insurance.
 It's a good idea to always carry a physical insurance card in your vehicle to show to law enforcement if you get pulled over, although you can also produce a digital insurance card in most states.

 What's a homeowners insurance declarations page?